 Frequently Asked Questions

 1.)
-What is Project Community Park Worthington?
-Who formed it and why?
+What / Who is Project Community Park Worthington?

-In the summer of 2018, a group of residents was enjoying a backyard bonfire and discussing city issues, specifically the United Methodist Children’s Home (UMCH) site at 1033 High St. It quickly became apparent that the neighbors shared a common vision for the site: preservation of the greenspace versus high density development.
-Or, put differently, the creation of a signature community park that would serve as a new hub of community life, versus the traffic, crowding, and costs that would define any developer-driven project.
+In the summer of 2018, a group of residents was enjoying a backyard bonfire and discussing city issues, specifically the United Methodist Children’s Home (UMCH) site at 1033 High St. It quickly became apparent that the neighbors shared a common vision for the site: development of a mixed use “Community Commons”, including a large signature greenspace.
 The fact that this is a once-in-history opportunity gave urgency to the matter.

 - Andy Hutter